-A network of support - You will feel so much better if you can vent, talk about a difficult experience or get advice from other birth professionals.
+You will feel so much better if you can vent, talk about a difficult experience or get advice from other birth professionals.
 A little venting goes a long way.
 Be sure to listen when your fellow colleagues need that support as well, and share your positive stories too!

-A more equal exchange of value - A long, difficult birth that you do for free or only profit a small amount after expenses is not an equal exchange of energy/value.
-Would it feel more equal if your profit was $650 after expenses?
+A long, difficult birth or difficult clients where you only profit a small amount after expenses is not an equal exchange of energy/value.
+What profit amount would feel more equal and make these difficult situations less draining?
 Would earning more (or bartering for more services) help balance out the tremendous amount of time, energy and heart that you put into your job?

-Sometime a birth professional needs to take some time away from birth to heal, soul search or even seek counseling.
+Sometime a birth professional needs to take some time away from their work to heal, soul search or even seek counseling.
 You will likely return to the services you offer with a better attitude and perspective.
 For some this may only be a week or two; for others it may be months or years.

 It is important to recognize your limits and say “no” occasionally.
 Yes, it would be ideal if every woman who wants a doula could have one at no or low cost, but it is not possible for you to be the one to do it all, nor is it going to benefit the women who hire you if you are burnt out, exhausted or disillusioned.
-Decide on the number of birth per month that work best for your situation (maybe 4 per month or maybe one every 2 or 3 months) and then stick with your limit.
-And be sure that there is an even exchange of value for most of the births that you take on.
+Decide on the number of clients per month that work best for your situation (maybe 25 per month or maybe one every 2 or 3 months) and then stick with your limit.
+And be sure that there is an even exchange of value for most of the clients that you take on.

-Manage your time efficiently - When possible, carve out a few days per week (or an hour or two per day) that is strictly for your birth services and then use the rest of your time for your other responsibilities (spouse, children, other work, etc.).
+When possible, carve out work time that is strictly for your birth services and then use the rest of your time for your other responsibilities (spouse, children, other work, etc.).
 Schedule classes, appointments, or phone calls for this time.
-Only return clients emails during this time.
-Your clients won’t mind if you email them recommendations for pediatricians in the morning instead of at 11 pm when they send you their request.
+Only return clients emails/texts/calls during this time.
+Your clients won’t mind if you reply to them with recommendations for pediatricians in the morning instead of at 11 pm when they send you their request.
 Setting up time management boundaries will have you feeling less stretched and more focused on your family or other responsibilities (rather than constantly feeling like you “work, work, work”).

-Resources at your fingertips - Make and keep an updated list of resources for common topics you encounter with clients and a list of contact information for professionals you recommend.
-Plumtree Baby has online resources with links to our references (and additional resources will be included in our soon to be released curriculum).
+Make and keep an updated list of resources for common topics you encounter with clients and a list of contact information for professionals you recommend.
+Plumtree Baby has online resources with links to our references.
 Having resources at your fingertips will save you a lot of time searching for the same information over and over again.

-Copyright 2012 © All Rights Reserved
+Copyright 2012-2019 © All Rights Reserved

 Plumtree Baby, LLC